THE BENEDICTINE PERPETUAL CALENDAR ©

 At the last moment of Thursday 4 October 1582, the calendar jumped forward to Friday 15 October 1582 with the world "losing" 10 days forever.
 This adjustment corrected sixteen centuries of progressively inaccurate time keeping.

-leap year rule.
+Pope Gregory XIII also introduced a major reform to the leap year rule.
 Instead of routinely adding a day at the end of February every 4 years, leap years would NOT occur in centesimal years, such as 1700, 1800, 1900 unless those years were divisible by 400.

 Under this new arrangement, 2000 and 2400 would be leap years but 2100, 2200 and 2300 would not qualify as leap years.